spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 # Health code inspections

-For this assignment we'll be working with health code inspection data from the city of Seattle.
-It lists which restaurants where inspected when, and how severe any health code violations were.
-This might range from simple things like having thermometers installed in the fridge and labeling food containers, to more serious concerns like seperating raw and uncooked foods, or keeping the establishment clean of rodents and insects.
+For this assignment we'll be working with restaurant health code inspection data from the city of Seattle.
+It lists which restaurants were inspected when, and how severe any health code violations were.
+This might range from simple things like not having thermometers installed in the fridge and or a lack of labeling on food containers, to more serious concerns like not separating raw and cooked foods, or not keeping the establishment clear of rodents and insects.

 Download the data files for this assignment [here](Seattle_Health_Code.zip).
 Note this file is quite large, so downloading it might take a while.

-Get started by loading in the data in `Health_Code_Violations_Seattle.csv` and take a first look at the type of data it contains.
+Get started by loading the data in `Health_Code_Violations_Seattle.csv` and take a first look at the type of data it contains.
 If you want to print the data frame, make sure to only print the [head](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.head.html) as the file is quite large.
 For this whole assignment, you should take some